Fedor Kouzine, Ph.D.

 Dr. Kouzine focuses on the understanding of how mechanical forces generated by genetic processes modify DNA and chromatin structure to regulate genes in health and disease.
 His work showed that in living cells torque generated during transcription modifies DNA structure dynamically at particular supercoil-sensitive spots in the genome.
 These unusual DNA structures then bind by specialized factors to feedback regulate gene expression.
 This work has important implications for the understanding and treatment of human diseases such as cancer.

-1) epigenetics and nuclear architecture
+1) epigenetics and nuclear architecture, 2) DNA topology and topoisomerases,

 3) gene expression